|X-Arcade Machine Setup Guide, Manual and Support

 First, make sure all cables are connected properly from computer to the Video Game Jockey VGA IN, and from the Video Game Jockey OUT to the monitor, and you are getting power to the monitor.
 The Mode button on the Video Game Jockey switches the video and sound between the console and the PC.
 When the light is on it is in console mode, off is PC mode.

 Please note: If using X-Arcade Embedded Computer, each time you boot up you will have a blank screen or Out Of Specification message until the PC fully boots.
 This may take a few minutes, so please let it boot completely.
-It you are getting the Over Specification message for an extended period of time from your computer, it just means you turned off/restarted Windows while it was booting up, so it has returned to a higher resolution recovery mode.
-All you need to do is get into Windows and do a restart so it returns to the default lower-resolution 800x600 mode.
+If this takes longer than usual, it may simply be doing an update or scanning the PC for errors, please wait for it to boot.

 Follow these steps: